Portrait of President Susanna Baxter

 LaGrange College President

-Dr. Susanna Baxter stepped into her role as the 26th president of LaGrange College in July 2020.
+Dr. Susanna L. Baxter became the 26th president of LaGrange College in July 2020.

 She is a summa cum laude graduate of Pfeiffer College with a degree in Christian education and religion.
 She holds a master’s in education in general administrative leadership and a doctorate in higher education leadership and policy from Vanderbilt University.

-At Barton College in Wilson, North Carolina, Dr. Baxter was director of residence life and intramural activities before being named dean of students.
+To start her higher education career, Dr. Baxter was director of residence life and intramural activities at Barton College in Wilson, North Carolina, before being named dean of students.
 In 2000, she joined Tennessee Independent Colleges and Universities Association as head of member services and grants, eventually being named chief operating officer in 2007.
 While there, she worked to establish several collaborative organizations in order to better serve private colleges and to improve efficiency, cost-effectiveness and health and safety.

 Dr. Baxter moved to Atlanta in 2010 as president of the Georgia Independent College Association, where she worked with 24 member colleges to advance student access and affordability.
 As the chief advocate for over $80 million in state student scholarships, she helped private colleges receive the highest increase in the state's flagship private college financial aid grant.
-Credited with transforming the organization into an effective advocacy and member-focused association, she was named President Emerita after her departure.
+Credited with transforming the organization into an effective advocacy and member-focused association over a decade, she was named President Emerita after her departure.